Q. I don’t know anything about investing. Can this still work for me?

 A: Follow-on investing occurs when a company we have previously invested in returns for additional capital.
 We also have assignable pro-rata rights (the right to invest at the share of the company we now own), so our individual member investors can continue to invest in the company if they choose.
 We invest each of our Funds within approximately 12 months, and subsequent Funds also have the opportunity to invest in our portfolio companies at later stages.

 Q: What incentives do your lead investors have to bring great deals to the Fund?

 A: We’ve created a new model that brings top individual investors, mostly women, into leadership roles in our funds.
 All of our lead investors share in the carried interest (or profits) of the fund, both as a group and individually for the companies they bring to the fund that.
 This enables us to have a national footprint and ‘cherry-pick’ the best deals for our fund.

 Additionally, all are committed to getting more women and minorities engaged as investors in entrepreneurial companies.
 They also benefit from the collaborative nature of the process, which results in seeing more and better investment opportunities as a group.
 Finally, as one said, ‘this is the most enjoyable investing I’ve ever done.’

 Q: For tax reporting, will I get a K-1?

 A: Yes, our tax accountants are familiar with the tax return processes for early-stage investments.
-You will receive your K-1 the first week of April.
+You will receive your K-1 in March.

 Q: How long should I expect my investment to be held for?